Support Market Black-Owned Businesses during Black History Month

 Falafel King

 On any given day, the delicious fresh aromas and spices wafting from Falafel King’s takeout window will draw you in and lead you to a satisfying meal.
-Owner Yacab Gazaee specializes in authentic Middle Eastern cuisine.
+Owner Yacob Gazaee specializes in authentic Middle Eastern cuisine.
 From spanakopita to their signature falafel plate, all of the choices on the menu are guaranteed to satiate your cravings.
 Stop by the 1st Avenue shop!

 Herban Farm